 Why is This a Problem?

 While print sales are still a meaningful portion of a photographer's income, the business model has shifted to charge more up front, and provide the image files to the married couple (which they can use to print images on their own).
-So, protecting print sales is no longer nearly as much of a concern as it once was.
+So, protecting print sales is not as big of a concern as it once was.

 "I'll Stay Out of the Photographer's Way"

 In short, it's a bad idea for numerous reasons, which can be concisely summarized with one simple statement: the potential for your professional wedding photos to be adversely affected, with very little to gain in return.

 If a photographer has already been paid, and the adverse effects of another vendor taking pictures will have no substantial effect on revenue, why do photographers even care about it?
 The reason is, most professional wedding photographers are not in this craft solely for the money.
 Yes, we do make our living this way, but we also get personal enjoyment and artistic satisfaction creating beautiful wedding photographs for our clients.